 Texarkana College in conjunction with Christus St. Michael’s will offer the meningitis vaccine at a discounted rate of $68.00 (cash or check only) on the following days:

-Please check back for Summer and Fall Dates!
+Please check back for additional summer dates.

 *The Christus St. Michael’s mobile go unit will be located in the Nelson Administration Building parking lot.

 Students can also contact Christus St. Michael’s at 903.748.8573 and set up individual appointments to meet the mobile go unit.
 Please leave a message if no one answers and they will call you back.